PagerDuty/backstage-plugin/README.md

-# PagerDuty + Backstage Integration Benefits
+# PagerDuty plugin for Backstage

 [![Build](https://github.com/PagerDuty/backstage-plugin/actions/workflows/build.yml/badge.svg)](https://github.com/PagerDuty/backstage-plugin/actions/workflows/build.yml)
 [![NPM Publish](https://github.com/PagerDuty/backstage-plugin/actions/workflows/publish.yml/badge.svg)](https://github.com/PagerDuty/backstage-plugin/actions/workflows/publish.yml)

+**Note:** If you are migrating from *@backstage/plugin-pagerduty* you can follow these instructions [here](https://github.com/PagerDuty/backstage-plugin?tab=readme-ov-file#how-to-migrate-from-backstageplugin-pagerduty).

+## Integration Benefits

-- Display relevant PagerDuty information about an entity within Backstage, such as the escalation policy, if there are any active incidents, and recent changes
+- Display relevant PagerDuty information about an entity within Backstage, such as the active incidents or recent changes.
+- Quickly check who is on call for a service.
-- Trigger an incident to the currently on-call responder(s) for a service
+- Trigger an incident to the currently on-call responder(s) for a service.

 ## How it Works

 - The Backstage PagerDuty plugin allows PagerDuty information about a Backstage entity to be displayed within Backstage.
 This includes active incidents, recent change events, as well as the current on-call responders' names, email addresses, and links to their profiles in PagerDuty.
-- Incidents can be manually triggered via the plugin with a user-provided description, which will in turn notify the current on-call responders (Alternatively, the plugin can be configured with an optional `readOnly` property to suppress the ability to trigger incidents from the plugin).
+- Incidents can be manually triggered via the plugin with a user-provided description, which will in turn notify the current on-call responders.
+Alternatively, the plugin can be configured with an optional `readOnly` property to suppress the ability to trigger incidents from the plugin.
-  - _Note: This feature is only available when providing the `pagerduty.com/integration-key` annotation_
+  - **Note:** This feature is only available when providing the _`pagerduty.com/integration-key`_ annotation.
 - Change events will be displayed in a separate tab.
-If the change event payload has additional links the first link only will be rendered.
+If the change event payload has additional links, only the first link will be rendered.

 ## Requirements

 - Setup of the PagerDuty plugin for Backstage requires a PagerDuty Admin role in order to generate the necessary authorizations, such as the API token.
-If you do not have this role, please reach out to an Admin or Account Owner within your organization to request configuration of this plugin.
+If you do not have this role, please reach out to a **Global Admin** or **Account Owner** within your organization to request configuration of this plugin.

 ## Feature Overview